strata-org/jverify/docs/guide/src/loop_invariants.md

              ^^^^^^^^
 ```

 In this section, we've used invariants to prove that no uncaught exceptions occur inside the loop.

-In the next section, [Pre- and post-conditions](pre_and_postconditions.md), we will use invariants also to prove facts that hold after the loop exists.
+In the next sections, [Pre- and post-conditions](pre_and_postconditions.md), [Code types](code_types.md), [Forall and exists](forall_and_exists.md), we will introduce the tools needed to prove the correctness of the above `binarySearch` example, and we will use invariants also to prove facts that hold after the loop exits.